The watchman

 1948.

-A member of the APCT (Association of Tapestry Cartoon Painters), Wogensky is one of the many artists who devoted themselves to tapestry following in Lurçat's footsteps in the immediate post-war period.
-Initially influenced by Lurçat, Wogensky's work (159 cartoons according to the 1989 exhibition catalog) evolved in the 1960s towards a lyrical abstraction, not always fully embraced, moving from cosmic-astronomical themes to decomposed and dynamic bird forms, towards more refined and less dense cartoons.
-While he always proclaimed himself a painter, the artist's reflection on tapestry is highly developed: “Creating a wall cartoon… means thinking in terms of a space that no longer belongs to us, by its dimensions, its scale; it also requires a broad gesture that transforms and accentuates our presence.”.
+Member of the A.P.C.T.
+(Association of Cartoonists-Tapestry Painters), Wogensky is one of the many artists who will devote themselves to tapestry following Lurçat, in the immediate post-war period.
+Initially influenced by the latter, Wogensky's work (159 cartoons according to the 1989 exhibition catalog) subsequently evolves in the 1960s towards a lyrical abstraction not always fully assumed, from cosmic-astronomical themes to decomposed and moving bird forms, towards more purified and less dense cartoons.
+Although he has always proclaimed himself a painter, the artist's reflection on tapestry is very accomplished: "Creating a wall cartoon... is thinking in terms of a space that no longer belongs to us, by its dimensions, its scale, it is also the requirement of a broad gesture that transforms and accentuates our presence".

-Symptomatic of the heroic era of the late 1940s which also saw the blossoming of the fledgling talents of Tourlière, Lagrange, Matégot,…, all still young, inspired by Lurçat, and trying to distinguish themselves from him, but still remaining figurative, “the watchman” affirms, in a lyrical and colorful style, its proximity to daily life (note the detail of the striped sweater), at the same time a strong symbolic connotation: a whistleblower in uncertain times.
+Symptomatic of the heroic era of the late 1940s, which also saw the emergence of the budding talents of Tourlière, Lagrange, Matégot,…, all still young, inspired by Lurçat, and trying to distinguish themselves, but still figurative, "the watchman" asserts, in a lyrical and colorful style, its proximity to everyday life (note the detail of the striped sweater), at the same time as a strong symbolic connotation: a whistleblower in uncertain times.

 Bibliography:

-; Exhibition Catalog: Jean Lurçat, Companions on the Road and Considerable Figures, Felletin, Church, 1992, ill. p.
-46
+Cat.
+Expo.
+Jean Lurçat, companions on the road and considerable passers-by, Felletin, Church, 1992, ill. p.46